-Gardening was the only thing I really got interested in at school.
-Other teachers at the school were, Miss LeFebre, infants, Miss Bayliss, the next class up, and Mrs. Godber, standard two or three.
+Gardening was the only thing I got interested in at school.
+Other teachers at the school were Miss LeFebre, infants, Miss Bayliss, the next class up, and Mrs Godber, standard two or three.
 I do not recall a fourth teacher’s name.
-Mr. Godber resigned in April 1932.
+Mr Godber resigned in April 1932.

 Barham Church of England School about the time that Wilfred attended.

-When I was about 11 or 12 years old I started doing odd jobs after school hours, and sometimes before school started in the mornings.
-We were a very poor family in those days, and these jobs gave me some pocket-money.
-My mother received some support for my twin sister and myself, from our natural father.
+When I was about 11 or 12 years old, I started doing odd jobs after school hours and sometimes before school started in the mornings.
+We were an impoverished family in those days, and these jobs gave me some pocket-money.
+My mother received some support for my twin sister and me from our natural father.
 She also earned extra money by working in the fields and orchards in season.
 Our stepfather worked at the local coal mine but spent most of his pay on beer.

-One part-time job of mine was looking after a herd of cows belonging to the local dairy farmer, Mr. Clement Gausby of Derringstone Dairy Farm.
-After school I drove the cows to some common ground.
-My job was to see that they did not stray on to the roads that passed on three sides of the common ground, also to see they did not wander into nearby corn fields.
-Just before dusk the farmer would whistle for the cows to be brought back to the farm, where they were put into cow sheds, ready for milking early next morning.
-I always looked forward to a treat at the farm when I arrived from school., The farmer’s daughter, Elsie May, always gave me a glass of fresh cold milk and a very large piece of home-made cake.
+One part-time job was looking after a herd of cows belonging to the local dairy farmer, Mr Clement Gausby of Derringstone Dairy Farm.
+After school, I drove the cows to some common ground.
+My job was to see that they did not stray on to the roads that passed on three sides of the common ground, also to see they did not wander into nearby cornfields.
+Just before dusk, the farmer would whistle for the cows to be brought back to the farm, where they were put into cow sheds, ready for milking early the following day.
+I always looked forward to a treat at the farm when I arrived from school., The farmer’s daughter, Elsie May, always gave me a glass of fresh cold milk and a large piece of home-made cake.
 Some weekends I earned extra money doing odd gardening jobs for local people.

 Dover Express 3 Apr 1925

-In January 1931 I reached school-leaving age, and the following Easter left school.
+In January 1931, I reached school-leaving age, and the following Easter left school.
 Much to my delight, as I never did like school, except the gardening classes and my interest in history.
-At Easter I went to stay with my cousins of the Otto family who lived about 10 miles from Barham at Willow Woods.
+At Easter, I went to stay with my cousins of the Otto family, who lived about 10 miles from Barham at Willow Woods.
 I had only been there a couple of days when I received word there was a job opening in my village at the local grocers.
-Dashing off home right away, I went and applied for the job and was interviewed by the owner of the store, Mr. John Perry.
+Dashing off home right away, I went and applied for the job and was interviewed by the store owner, Mr John Perry.